-Health Professions Training
+What is Health Professions Training?

-- Any formal organized education or training undertaken for the purposes of gaining knowledge and skills necessary to practice a specific health profession or role in a healthcare setting. - Types of HPT programs (e.g., shadowing, rotations, affiliation agreements, accredited or accreditation-eligible programs) - At any educational level (certificate, undergraduate, graduate, professional and/or postgraduate) - In any clinical discipline
+- Any formal organized education or training undertaken for the purposes of gaining knowledge and skills necessary to practice a specific health profession or role in a healthcare setting. - Types of HPT programs: shadowing, rotations, affiliation agreements, accredited or accreditation-eligible programs - At any educational level: certificate, undergraduate, graduate, professional and/or postgraduate - In any clinical or non-clinical discipline